Masonry Drill Bit

 Less risk of loosening mortar

-When drilling into materials like brick with a hammer drill, it’s possible to loosen the brick and mortar.
+When drilling into materials like concrete or brick with a hammer drill, it’s possible to loosen the brick and mortar.
 Drilling without the hammer function reduces the chance of doing this making it more suitable for drilling brick walls.

 Less risk of damaging substrate